altaywtf/altay-dot-wtf/data/notes/success.md

 ### What your days look like?

 Austin Kleon is an inspiring creative who wrote three best-selling books, also known as _Steal Like an Artist_ trilogy.
 If you haven't heard of him, give the first book a try.
 They are succinct and compelling.
-I'm sure you'll read the whole trilogy in a short period.
+I bet you'll read the whole trilogy in a short period.

 According to Austin, success is ["closing the gap between what your days look like and what you want your days to look like."](../books/keep-going.md) To leverage this idea, you need to know what your days look like.
 Writing things on paper has a surprising effect of surfacing the ridiculousness of inherent actions.
 It's a great start to find out what drives you away.
 There's no obligation to quit your day job to make time.
 Limitations such as scarcity feed creativity.